 You can also take the Dragelevski ski lift to the top if Simeonovo isn’t running.
 Once again, just check the website to make sure it’s operational before you head out!

 I took this photo will hiking up Cherni Vrah.
 The red roof in the distance marks the parking lot where Bus 66 will drop you off near Aleko Hut

 How to Get to Vitosha Mountain by Bus

 Bus 93 will drop you off at the bottom of the mountain.
 Here you can take plenty of trails and walk up the mountain to the Dragelevski Monastery and even further to the Boyana Waterfall.

 Like the ski lifts, Bus 66 only runs on weekends and holidays in the summer.
-However, if you want to go hiking on Vitosha during the week you can take bus 93 to the base of the mountain any day.
+However, if you want to go hiking on Vitosha during the week you can take Bus 93 to the base of the mountain any day.

 How to Get to Vitosha Mountain with a Tour Group

 Between April and November, the tour leaves every day at 11 am from the Ivan Vazov National Theater.
-Best of all, you can just show up without a reservation.
+Best of all, you can just show up without a reservation – and it’s free!

 Where to Hike on Vitosha Mountain

 If you decide to skip the tour and tackle this adventure on your own, here are some of the best places to hike once you reach Aleko Hut at the top of the mountain.